A small forest with many activities such as hiking trails, hunting, and wildlife watching.

 A large wildlife preservation site that spans a total of 50,000 acres and 3 counties, including Jennings, Jefferson, and Ripley.
 This refuge is dedicated to maintaining and preserving natural habitats and animal species.
 Their mission statement is, "Our mission is to preserve, conserve, and restore biodiversity and biological integrity for the benefit of present and future generations of Americans."
 Big Oaks protects species like the endangered Indiana bat, river otters, and Henslow's sparrows.
 Some activities for visitors to participate in include hunting, wildlife viewing, fishing, and photography.

 For more information about the trails offered at Big Oaks, take a look at this ►Map from the National Wildlife Refuge System.

 A large park along the Muscatatuck River with trails totaling to about 10 miles with a wide variety of other activities for visitors to participate in.
-Muscatatuck Park has kayaking/canoeing in the early summer, birding, fishing, hiking, rock climbing, and more.
+Muscatatuck Park has kayaking/canoeing in the early summer, birding, fishing, hiking, and more.
 This park also has a fairly new playground for kids that was installed in 2017 and intend to place a "splash pad" to accompany the playground for more fun with the kids.